 That’s the short and sweet answer.
 For more information, please read below.

 Let’s take a look first at “the olive” to see what it actually is.

-First, the olive is a fruit, not a veggie and as has a seed that is called the pit.
+First, the olive is a fruit, not a veggie, and has a seed that is called the pit.

 They grow on trees and have pits.

 A primary difference is that cherries and apricots are sweet, whereas olives are painfully bitter when freshly picked.